Last updated on October 9th, 2021

 This is key for travellers of all ages, but it becomes more poignant as you shed the strength and vigor of youth: I ONLY take what I can lift, drag, or carry – one small suitcase and one carry-on with wheels.
 As much as I like to think that there will always be a kind stranger to help, often I must lift the bag up onto the conveyor belt at security, off the carousel in baggage claim, and sometimes up some unexpected stairs I hadn’t spotted in my internet exploration.
 I pack very flat, no air allowed, no little sub-packages to take up real estate.
 Since my trips are seldom longer than two weeks, and I am not attending a film premiere at Cannes, if I don’t have the perfect shoe for every outfit, so be it.
 As long as I am warm enough or cool enough.

-For more tips on Packing Light, download our FREE ebook
+For more tips on Packing Light, check out our packing guide:

 The Ultimate JourneyWoman Packing List: 71 Tips to Choose From.